Your free business.com+ membership unlocks exclusive tech deals and advisor support

 At some point, we’ve all had that nagging feeling that we are professionally inadequate.
 These feelings are completely normal after we start a new job, accept a promotion or take on a challenging task.
 But for some people, these moments can grow into “impostor syndrome,” or chronic feelings of unworthiness.

-It’s important to look out for and take action when impostor syndrome becomes a part of your workplace culture.
-Failure to acknowledge it can cause unnecessary stress and a toxic work environment.
+It is crucial to identify and address impostor syndrome when it begins to become part of your workplace culture.
+If ignored, it can cause preventable stress and contribute to a toxic work environment.

 What is impostor syndrome?